 - The 'active but odd' child who will approach other children spontaneously but this will often be in an odd or inappropriate manner.
 Often they may pay little attention to the responses of those they have approached.

 - The 'over formal, stilted group' often seen in teenagers and adults but could be seen in young children also.
 This group of people use overly formal language and behaviour and are excessively polite.
 Can be very rule bound in social situations.

 It is possible for people to move through these groups as they grow and develop.
 A child who fits the 'aloof' category may learn skills to interact but may still be a little different or 'odd' in comparison to their peers.

 What to teach

+Start from the child's current level.
 There is little point delving straight into anger management strategies if your child has little understanding of facial expressions, and there is little point trying to teach facial expressions if the child finds it difficult to sit still, focus on a speaker and pay attention in the first place.
-It is important to start from the current level of the child, rather than the level at which we would like them to be or the level of their peers.

 You know your child but it may also be a good idea to speak to school staff or any other professionals involved with your child.
 This will highlight any social issues at school and any consistent or prominent problems.
 Alternatively, if your child sees a psychologist they may be able to offer some more in-depth guidance or even do some preliminary checklists or assessments.